 In May 2017, Selfridges and ZSL claimed the ‘Best Partnership with a National Charity’ prize for Project Ocean at the Better Society Awards and also won ‘Best Partnership in the Community’ at the National CSR Awards.

 How can I get involved?

 Follow #ProjectOcean to show your support for the campaign and share your thoughts and ideas on how we can help protect our oceans from plastic pollution

 Project Ocean is a long-term partnership between ZSL and Selfridges, bringing ocean conservation issues to a new audience and creating change through retail activism.

 How it all began

-And Selfridges continues to lead the retail activism movement by example and has committed to ensure its Foodhall and restaurants do not serve endangered fish and that its Beauty Halls are 100% free from shark oil and shark by-products.
+As a retail activist, Selfridges leads Project Ocean by example, ensuring its food halls and restaurants do not serve endangered fish and that its beauty halls are 100% free from shark oil and shark by-products.

 Project Ocean’s two key messages

 Vote with your fork – make sustainable seafood choices